sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrading-to-a-new-liferay-portal-ce-rolling-release.md

 # Upgrading to a New Liferay Portal CE Rolling Release

 Fixes and improvements for Liferay Portal CE are delivered in *rolling releases*.
 That is, fixes and improvements to a Portal CE GA are published in all newer GA releases for that Portal CE version.
-For example, fixes to CE 7.3 GA1 are included in all newer CE 7.3 GA releases (i.e., GA2+).
+For example, fixes to CE 7.3 GA1 are included in CE 7.3 GA2 (and any newer CE 7.3 GA).

 ```note::
    Upgrading from a Liferay Portal CE *version* to a newer version requires doing a full-on upgrade.
 An example would be upgrading from version 7.2 to 7.3.
 Please see `Upgrade Overview <./upgrade-overview.md>`_ for more information.
 ```

-Here are the steps for upgrading a Portal CE installation to a new rolling release (this only applies when upgrading between GAs in the same Liferay CE version):
+Here are steps for upgrading from a from one GA to another in the same Liferay Portal CE version:

 1. Shut down your Liferay Portal CE server.